nuclio/nuclio/docs/reference/nuctl/nuctl.md

 For your convenience, when deploying a function using `nuctl`, exposing it via a `NodePort` can be easily done by using the CLI arg `--http-trigger-service-type=nodePort`.

+### Redeploying functions

+Currently `redeploy` command is the only command which uses dashboard API.
+Namely, it uses `Patch` request.
+Main difference of `redeploy` command from `deploy` command is that during redeployment we do not build image, which means that image should be presented in registry.

+Use-cases:
+* to [redeploy imported functions](#redeploying-imported-functions) (for instance, after upgrade)
+* simply redeploy already existing function

+Functions can be successfully redeployed to either `ready` (default) or `scaledToZero` states.
+To be able to redeploy function as `scaledToZero`, minimum replicas of function should be equal to zero.

+Command flags:
+* `verify-external-registry` - functions will be redeployed only if registry is external
+* `save-report` - allows to save redeployment report to a file.
+Path can be specified via `report-file-path` argument
+* `report-file-path` - report file path.
+Default is `./nuctl-redeployment-report.json`
+* `imported-only` - redeploy only imported functions
+* `desired-state` - redeploy to specific status.
+Choose any of those statuses: `[scaledToZero, ready]`.
+* `exclude-projects` - exclude projects
+* `exclude-functions` - exclude functions
+* `exclude-functions-with-gpu` - exclude only functions with GPU
+* `wait` - waits for redeployment to be completed
+* `wait-timeout` - waits timeout duration for the function redeployment

+#### Redeployment report interpretation
+Redeployment report contains 3 lists with function names - `Success, Skipped, Failed`.
+`Success` list contains names of functions which were successfully redeployed.
+`Skipped` list contains functions redeployment process for which was skipped.
+`Failed` list contains function which weren't successfully redeployed and for each failed function report contains fail descriptions and boolean variable which shows if command rerun can help.

+If `retryable == false` in your report there are possible reasons:

+* No image field found in function config spec (check `spec.image`)
+* Desired state is `scaledToZero` but `minReplicas > 0`
+* `imported-flag` was used in redeploy command and function not in `imported` state

+#### Redeploying imported functions

+To redeploy only imported functions use `--imported-only` flag.

+Imported function can be redeployed to the state they had before being imported.
+To be able to do so, function should be exported with previous state which means that function will have a `nuclio.io/previous-state` annotation.

+* User can specify `--desired-state` parameter and manually choose any of those statuses: `[scaledToZero, ready]`.